 NOTE: The numbers cited in parentheses, e.g. I 1:5, refer the researcher to the Group# Series#:Folder# in which that name/topic will be found.

 The Edmunds/Fry Family Papers consist of correspondence, photographs, financial documents, manuscripts, genealogical research, and printed material.
-The bulk of the collection dates from 1880 to the 1930s and relates to John Walker Fry’s work as an amateur photographer and genealogist, and to his family and friends.
+Much the collection relates to John Walker Fry’s work as an amateur photographer and genealogist, and to his family and friends.
 Also included are materials pertaining to Mary Lewis Rucker Edmunds’ historical works on Fry’s photography and Blandwood Mansion, as well as an assortment of printed material and personal documents.
 Researchers interested in Blandwood, the history of photography and local studios, or the Fry, Walker, or Gray families may find this collection useful.

 Fry also served as president of other organizations, including the Greensboro Life Insurance Company and the Greensboro Merchants and Manufacturers Club.
 He was the only local member of the exclusive Climax Hunting Lodge in southwestern Guilford County whose membership consisted largely of wealthy northern financiers, including J.P.
 Morgan and John Swan Frick.
 John Walker Fry is best known for his amateur photography in Greensboro between 1888 and 1920.
 His work focused on his daughters, scenic landscapes, and hunting and fishing excursions.